Dayton could make housing code violations civil offenses

 Civil violations will not appear on people’s criminal records and they do not carry the possibility of jail time.

-Civil housing citations would be issued by housing inspectors and other city staff.
+Civil housing citations can be issued by housing inspectors and other city staff.

-Dayton officials have said the city needs to adapt to a “changing landscape” of property ownership.
+City officials have said they need to adapt to a “changing landscape” of property ownership.

 The Dayton Daily News previously reported that about 30% of the properties that were sold or transferred in the city in 2021 involved limited liability companies (LLCs) as they buyer.
 More than one in eight properties in Dayton were owned by LLCs that year.